-With the game now entering its third year, Ubisoft are celebrating by delivering the most interesting and game-changing season yet in the form of Rainbow Six Siege Chimera.
-Unlike previous seasons, Rainbow Six Siege Operation Chimera features two operators from different counter-terrorist units, and instead of a new map, Chimera will add a limited-time co-op event to the game called Outbreak.
+With the game now entering its third year, Ubisoft is celebrating by delivering the most interesting and game-changing season yet in the form of Rainbow Six Siege Chimera.
+Unlike previous seasons, Rainbow Six Siege Operation Chimera features two operators from different counter-terrorist units, and instead of a new map, Chimera adds a limited-time co-op event to the game called Outbreak.

-If you want to get caught up with everything coming to the game when Rainbow Six Siege Chimera launches, read on.
+If you want to get caught up with everything new to the game when Rainbow Six Siege Chimera launched in March 2018, read on.

 Rainbow Six Siege Chimera operators

 Interestingly, both of these Rainbow Six Siege Chimera operators are attackers.
 Both are equipped with assault rifles, and use gadgets such as breach charges, stun grenades, and claymores.
 There names are Lion and Finka and they hail from ther French GIGN and Russian Spetsnaz respectively.
 Together they from the new CBRN CTU, which specialises in biohazard threats and containment.

 - Speed: 2/3

 The first operator is Finka, a Russian agent equipped with the Spear.
 308, which is based on the Saritch 308, a prototype Russian battle rifle.
 She also has the option to use the SASG-12 or 6P41, weapons you will certainly recognise from Kapkan and Fuze's loadouts.
 Despite working for Spetsnaz throughout her career, Finka originally hails from Belarus and is one of many thousands harbouring defects from the Chernobyl disaster.